openthread/openthread/examples/platforms/nrf52840/README.md

 $ make -f examples/Makefile-nrf52840 DISABLE_CC310=1
 ```

+### IEEE EUI-64 address

+When the Thread device is configured to obtain the Thread Network security credentials with either Thread Commissioning or an out-of-band method, the extended MAC address should be constructed out of the globally unique IEEE EUI-64.

+The IEEE EUI-64 address consists of two parts:
+ - 24-bits of MA-L (MAC Address Block Large), formerly called OUI (Organizationally Unique Identifier)
+ - 40-bits device unique identifier

+By default, the device uses Nordic Semiconductor's MA-L (f4-ce-36).
+You can modify it by overwriting the `OPENTHREAD_CONFIG_STACK_VENDOR_OUI` define, located in the `openthread-core-nrf52840-config.h` file.
+This value must be publicly registered by the IEEE Registration Authority.

+You can also provide the full IEEE EUI-64 address by providing a custom `otPlatRadioGetIeeeEui64` function.
+To do this, define the flag `OPENTHREAD_CONFIG_ENABLE_PLATFORM_EUI64_CUSTOM_SOURCE`.

+After the Thread Network security credentials have been successfully obtained, the device uses randomly generated extended MAC address.

 ## Flashing the binaries

 Flash the compiled binaries onto nRF52840 using `nrfjprog` which is